 Projects That Can Negatively Affect Resale Value

-Here are some general indicators that a project might have a negative resale value.
+The following are some general signs that may indicate a project has a negative resale value:

 A swimming pool.